Select a Treatment to Learn More

 What is the process involved with Medicinal Signaling Cell treatment?

 There are two different ways to administer MSCs depending on the condition we are treating.
-For joint pain and focal musculoskeletal conditions, the MSCs are injected directly into the tissue or the joint.
-This can be combined with other treatments such as A2M, PRP and viscosity supplementation.
+The MSCs are injected directly into the tissue or the joint for joint pain and focal musculoskeletal conditions.
+This can be combined with other treatments such as A2M, PRP, and viscosity supplementation.
 The direct injection process takes less than 15 minutes.
 For conditions that are more systemic or in a location making a direct injection unreasonable, the MSCs are infused through an IV.
-Most often, the infusion involves a liter of IV fluid and a mix of vitamins.
-Some of the treatments benefit from some extra steps during the infusion such as giving mannitol to help ‘open’ the blood/brain barrier to allow the cells better access to neuronal tissue.
+The infusion often involves a liter of IV fluid and a mix of vitamins.
+Some treatments benefit from extra steps during the infusion, such as giving mannitol to help ‘open’ the blood/brain barrier to allow the cells better access to neuronal tissue.
 The entire infusion process takes about 90 minutes.